northernpaws/rythm/README.md

    * Various composable interfaces for quickly prototyping new instruments.
    * Drivers for common audio codecs, SDRAM, etc.
    * Windows, MacOS, and Linux support for developing audio chains before flashing to hardware.
+   * Future web interface for synth design, with WebUSB for direct device flashing.
  * Two base hardware modules designed for the engine:
    * **Mini** - small footprint with audio processing.
    * **Card** - larger footprint with audio processing, CV and sync.